You've never walked through a vineyard like this one before: the Art Park La Court in Piedmont.

 Fast-forward to the 2000s, and Barbera d’Asti has reached such levels of appreciation from critics and consumers alike that it has earned itself another denomination: what was once a subzone called Barbera d’Asti Superiore di Nizza DOCG is now, beginning with the 2014 vintage, the much simpler and easy-to-pronounce Nizza DOCG.

-Today, Michele Chiarlo makes not just Barbera d’Asti and Nizza DOCG, but his production extends to the most classic Piedmontese wines made from nebbiolo, barbera, cortese, and moscato.
+Today, Michele Chiarlo makes not just Barbera d’Asti and Nizza DOCG, but his production extends to the most classic Piedmontese wines made from Nebbiolo, Barbera, Cortese, and Moscato.
 The pride of his labels remains Nizza DOCG La Court and Barolo Cerequio DOCG.
 His Nizza has great body and elegance with notes of coffee, tobacco, and black fruits, and can age up to seven years, while his Barolo is made from one of the Langhe’s most important crus.
 It’s a Barolo known for elegance, with notes of aged balsamic vinegar and mint, smooth tannins, and ripe fruit, and can age over 20 years.
 His activities have extended to beyond pure winemaking, too.
-Now, the winery forms part of a larger estate that includes the luxurious Palas Cerequio and its connected restaurant, open to the public for fine dining as well as incredibly fun cooking classes.
+Now, the winery forms part of a larger estate that includes the luxurious Palas Cerequio.
 If you’ve always wanted to sleep among the vineyards, this is the only relais situated right in the midst of an important Barolo cru.
+Palas offers a unique wine experience for true wine lovers: vertical and horizontal tastings of the most important wine producers from the major crus of Barolo.

 A fantastical walk through the vineyards